linux-surface/surface-aggregator-module/README.md

-# Linux ACPI (Platform) Driver for 5th Gen. Surface Devices
+# Linux ACPI (Platform) Drivers for 5th Gen. Surface Devices

 Work in progress, use at your own risk.